Rosie O'Donnell: 2007–2012: The Rosie Show and blog

-2011–2012: The Rosie Show, Oprah Winfrey Network

 In 2011, O'Donnell began producing material for the Oprah Winfrey Network (OWN).
 In May 2011, The Doc Club with Rosie O'Donnell premiered, a show where O'Donnell moderated live panel discussions following premieres of OWN Documentaries.
 She has hosted specials for Becoming Chaz in May 2011 and Miss Representation in October 2011.
 In fall 2011, O'Donnell began full-time work on her new show, The Rosie Show, for OWN.
 The show taped at the Chicago studio formerly home to The Oprah Winfrey Show.
 The show debuted on October 10, 2011, to generally positive reviews.
 OWN canceled The Rosie Show on March 16, 2012, with the last show taped March 20, on the eve of O'Donnell's 50th birthday.
 The final show aired on OWN on March 29, 2012.
 In a statement, Oprah Winfrey said:

 O'Donnell responded to the cancellation by thanking her viewers and the host city of Chicago: